RickonChen/Blog/README.md

 # blog
-A blog project written by python
+A blog project written in python